Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Discussion

-\subparagraph*{Discussion} The physics of a charged vacancy presented here, bears essential similarities with $2+1$ quantum electrodynamics (QED), such as fermion number fractionalisation and parity anomaly \cite{Jackiw1976PhysRevD.13.3398,Redlich1984PhysRevLett.52.18,Semenoff1984PhysRevLett.53.2449,Fradkin1987PhysRevLett.57.2967,Stone1985PhysRevB.31.6112,Niemi1983PhysRevLett.51.2077,Niemi1984PhysRevD.30.809, Boyanovsky1985PhysRevD.31.3234,Chamon2008PhysRevB.77.235431,Jackiw1983,HeegerRevModPhys.60.781}.
+The physics of a charged vacancy presented here, bears essential similarities with $2+1$ quantum electrodynamics (QED), such as fermion number fractionalisation and parity anomaly \cite{Jackiw1976PhysRevD.13.3398,HeegerRevModPhys.60.781,jackiwSchriefferNuclearPhysicsB, Redlich1984PhysRevLett.52.18,Niemi1983PhysRevLett.51.2077,Niemi1985PhysRevD.32.471,Boyanovsky1985PhysRevD.31.3234,Blankenbecler1985PhysRevD.31.2089,Blankenbecler1986PhysRevD.34.612,Jackiw1984PhysRevD.29.2375,Jaroszewicz1986PhysRevD.34.3128,hagen1990aharonov,Semenoff1984PhysRevLett.53.2449,HaldanePhysRevLett.61.2015, Fradkin1987PhysRevLett.57.2967,Chamon2008PhysRevB.77.235431,Jackiw1983}.
 In the latter case, a dynamical external gauge field induces zero modes of massless planar fermions and vacuum charge with abnormal parity.
 The Index of the corresponding Dirac operator follows \eqref{eq: pseudocharge} and acquires non-zero values proportional to the strength of the gauge field.
-Hence, the present results provide, for graphene, a measurable realization of these QED effects with the topological content of the gauge field now replaced by vacancies with properly tailored boundary conditions.
-Furthermore, our findings display a coherent description of existing measurements \cite{mao2016realization,Ovdat2017} and provide additional predictions that can be tested with an appropriate experimental control on vacancy configurations.
-Including spin degrees of freedom and using Lieb's theorem \cite{Lieb1989} may significantly enrich the picture presented here by associating to a vacancy the quantum dynamics of a localised vacuum spin.
-Possible connections to recent observations of vacancy magnetic moments \cite{mao2017quantum,PadmanabhanPhysRevB.93.165403,Ulybyshev2015PhysRevLett.114.246801} should be investigated together with a generalisation to other bipartite lattices and to non-isolated vacancies.
-The notion of topological switch involves different and somehow unusual algebraic rules, e.g, $3 Q_\blacktriangle + 2 Q_\triangledown = 3 Q_\blacktriangle$ but $Q_\triangledown + (3 Q_\blacktriangle + 2 Q_\triangledown) =0$, which may have applications in logic circuit.
+Hence, the present results provide, for graphene, a measurable realization of these QED effects with the topological content of the gauge field now replaced by vacancies with properly chosen boundary conditions.
+Furthermore, our findings display a coherent description of existing measurements \cite{mao2016realization,Ovdat2017} and provide additional predictions that can be tested with an appropriate experimental control on multi-vacancy configurations. \Omrie{Several aspects of these features may not be realized in an experimental setup.
+Due to noise and interactions vacancies will only be correlated up to some finite screening length.
+Within this regime, interactions may also result in a broadening and delocalizing of charge around the vacancies especially if these are tightly packed.
+It would be interesting to study the extent of this effect in the framework of an interacting model such as the Hubbard model.}

-\subparagraph*{Acknowledgements}
+Including spin degrees of freedom in the Dirac picture and connecting with Lieb's theorem \cite{Lieb1989} may enrich the picture presented here by associating to a vacancy the quantum dynamics of a localized vacuum spin which is proportional to the Dirac Index.
+Possible connections to recent observations of vacancy magnetic moments \cite{mao2017quantum,PadmanabhanPhysRevB.93.165403,Ulybyshev2015PhysRevLett.114.246801,Ugeda2010PhysRevLett.104.096804,Valencia2017PhysRevB.96.125431} should be investigated together with a generalisation to other bipartite lattices and to non-isolated vacancies.

+\paragraph*{Acknowledgements.}

 This work was supported by the Israel Science Foundation Grant No.~924/09.